 - Once, the sun rises, the women are forbidden from eating anything.
 Even drinking water is forbidden.

 - In the evening, before the sun sets, preparations for the puja’ are made.
-Traditionally, a drawing of Ahoi Ma or Ahoi Bhagwati is made on a clean wall using geru or embroider it on a piece of cloth and hang it on a wall.
+Traditionally, a drawing of Ahoi Ma or Ahoi Bhagwati is made on a clean wall using geru or embroidered on a piece of cloth and hang on a wall.

 - The image of Ahoi Mata used for the puja should have Ashtha Koshthak i.e. eight corners.
 Since the festival is associated with Ashtami Tithi.
 The name of the ward is written below it.
 Nowadays, many people put up a poster of the goddess instead.